- Pleasant looks

 The 2020 Kia Optima is short on thrills but delivers a refined, almost luxurious feel.

-The optional 2.0-liter turbo-4 in the Optima SX offers up 245 horsepower and predictably delivers better acceleration.
-It works well with its 6-speed automatic transmission and makes a great choice if your budget stretches to the admittedly pricey range-topper.
+The optional 2.0-liter turbo-4 in the Optima SX offers up 245 hp and predictably delivers better acceleration.
+It works well with its 6-speed automatic and makes a great choice if your budget stretches to the admittedly pricey range-topper.

 Underneath, the Optima uses the front MacPherson strut and rear multi-link suspension typical to mid-size sedans.
 It’s tuned for a cushy, plush ride in most configurations, which means it takes big bumps with ease but leans into corners.
 Even in S and SX guise, the Optima is far from sporty but still sufficiently polished.
 The electric power steering system is light but delivers good on-center stability.